jcaraban/map/README.md

-# Compiler approach to Parallel Map Algebra
+# Compiler + Parallel + Map Algebra
 Map Algebra is a mathematical formalism for the processing and analysis of raster geographical data ("Geographic Information Systems and Cartographic Modelling," Tomlin 1990).
 Relevant operations cover from convolutions, reductions and element-wise functions to complex iterative algorithms like hydrological and least cost analysis.
 Map Algebra becomes a powerful spatial modeling framework when embedded into a scripting language and augmented with branching, looping and callable functions.

 For my PhD I design a Parallel Map Algebra implementation that runs efficiently on OpenCL devices.
 Users write sequential single-source Python scripts and the framework generates and executes parallel code automatically.
 Compiler techniques are at the core of system, from dependency analysis to loop fusion.
-They key challenge is minimizing data movements at multiple levels of the memory hierarchy, since they pose the major bottleneck to performance.
+They key challenge is minimizing data movements throughout the memory hierarchy, since they pose the major bottleneck to performance.

 Jesús Carabaño Bravo <jcaraban@abo.fi>